SeanFelipe/libgdx-demo-pax-britannica/README.md

 #### Libgdx Array class and ForEach

 Looks like the Libgdx Array class doesn't play well with the Scala for implementation.
 So java foreach works, but in Scala I don't get an iterator.
-Probably have to tweak the libgdx Array class for Scala.
+So for now, I'm using some manual array indexing.
+Ugly but works.
+Next step here is probably to tweak the libgdx Array class for Scala.
 Interesting project!

 #### Casting